-Environmental sciences are truly interdisciplinary, and are closely tied to biology, chemistry and geology.
-EVS majors train in science fundamentals that prepare students to take on new environmental problems.
+Environmental science is truly interdisciplinary.
+Projects typically depend on collaboration among scientists and other professionals with different areas of expertise, and require knowledge of biology, chemistry and geology.
+Environmental science majors at AU train in science fundamentals and national and global context, preparing students to take on new environmental problems.
 The Gulf oil spill; climate change; water resources management; emerging pests and invasive species; and the changing energy economy are a few examples of environmental issues where science is needed.

 What You’ll Love About Environmental Science: